 Always a Step Ahead: Diode Lasers

 Laser joints are characterized by high welding speed, high levels of stability and very low distortion.
 At the same time excellent weld seam surfaces can be obtained.
+If the requirements with regard to process stability and consistent product quality are high, the laser is the right tool.

 An almost maintenance-free operation, a lifetime of more than 30,000 operating hours and the best efficiency of all lasers make the diode laser clearly superior in welding of thin sheet metals.